oVirt/ovirt-site/source/engine/engine-development-environment.html.md

       # IPv6 local connections:
       host    all             all             ::1/128                 password

+Configure PostgreSQL to support at least 150 concurrent connections - find `postgresql.conf` file, usually in the same location of `pg_hba.conf`, locate 'max_connections' and set it to 150.

 Restart PostgreSQL service for definitions to take effect:

 You may consider set the postgresql service to start at boot.